 Permanent Certificate of Occupancy Sample Clauses

 Permanent Certificate of Occupancy.
-Notwithstanding Substantial Completion of the Project, Tenant shall use reasonable efforts to cause its contractor to diligently proceed to complete full construction of the Project and obtain a permanent certificate of occupancy for the Project once there is an occupant or user for the Property.
+Notwithstanding Substantial Completion of the Project, Tenant shall diligently proceed to complete full construction of the Project and obtain a permanent certificate of occupancy for the Project.

 Permanent Certificate of Occupancy.
 Borrower shall (a) maintain the TCO at all times until a new, valid, permanent certificate of occupancy is obtained for the Property (the “PCO”), (b) exercise good faith and commercially reasonable efforts to complete (or cause to be completed) all PCO Issuance Requirements and to cause a PCO to be obtained for the Property and (c) cause a copy of the PCO to be delivered to Lender upon issuance of the PCO.
-Borrower further covenants throughout the Loan term to continue to renew any then applicable TCO prior to its expiration date and to deliver a renewal TCO to Lender promptly upon receipt thereof.
+Borrower further covenants throughout the Loan term to continue to renew any then applicable TCO prior to its expiration date and to deliver a renewal TCO to Lender on or before the then applicable expiration date.
 The terms and provisions of this Section shall not be deemed to limit the other terms and conditions hereof or of the other Loan Documents.

 Permanent Certificate of Occupancy.
 Receipt of evidence reasonably acceptable to the DSA that the public authorities with jurisdiction over the Public Parking Garage have approved the Public Parking Garage in its entirety for permanent occupancy to the extent any such approval is a condition of the lawful use and occupancy of the Public Parking Garage.